codemagic-ci-cd/codemagic-docs/content/getting-started/yaml.md

 In this case, build would be skipped if there were changes only to Markdown files `.md`.

-Note that `codemagic.yaml` is always included in the change set by default.
+Note that `codemagic.yaml` is always included in the changeset by default.

 Both keys `includes` and `excludes` in `changeset` are *optional*.
 If the `includes` key is not specified, its value would defalut to `'.'`.
 The `excludes` key defaults to no exlusions.